yosoynatebrown/sweater_weather/README.md

 # README
-This project is a Ruby on Rails Backend API for the Turing School involving the consumption of the OpenWeather, MapQuest, and Unsplash APIs.
+This project is a Ruby on Rails Backend API involving the consumption of the OpenWeather, MapQuest, and Unsplash APIs.
 The learning goals include:

 * Expose an API that aggregates data from multiple external APIs
 * Expose an API that requires an authentication token